The Mysterious Mannequin

 The Mysterious Mannequin is the forty-seventh volume in the Nancy Drew Mystery Stories series.
 It was first published in 1970 under the pseudonym Carolyn Keene.
 The actual author was a ghostwriter following a plot outlined by Harriet Stratemeyer Adams, heir to the Stratemeyer Syndicate.

 Plot

-The strange disappearance of Carson Drew's Turkish client and a strange gift of an oriental rug encoded with a message woven in the decorative border start Nancy on a difficult search for a missing mannequin.
+The perplexing disappearance of Carson Drew's Turkish client, Farouk Tahmasp, is followed by the anonymous gift of an oriental rug.
+Decoding a message woven into the decorative border, Nancy embarks on a difficult search for a missing mannequin, which leads to Aisha, a young Turkish woman living in River Heights.
 But then, a robber tries to steal the rug from the Drew home.
-Nancy, Bess, George, Ned, Burt, Carson, and Dave travel to Istanbul to search for more clues.
-Bess disappears during the search after the chums meet a young Turkish woman.
+Nancy, Bess, George, Ned, Burt, Carson, Dave, and Aisha travel to Istanbul to search for more clues.
+Bess disappears during the search and Nancy is attacked in the Great Cistern while they search for the sender of the carpet.